General Terms and Conditions

 "Contract Period" refers. to the contract period in accordance with your Subscription agreement.

-"Personal Data" means any information relating to an identified or identifiable natural person that is processed by the data processor as a result of, or in connection with, the Subscription; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+"Personal Data" means any information relating to an identified or identifiable natural person that is processed by the Data Processor as a result of, or in connection with, the Subscription; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-“Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.
+“Data Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-“Processor” means the natural or legal person, public authority, agency or other body which processes Personal Data on behalf of the Controller.
+“Data Processor” means the natural or legal person, public authority, agency or other body which processes Personal Data on behalf of the Data Controller.

 "Data Subject" means an individual who is the subject of Personal Data.

-4 Agreed Terms
+4 Commercial Terms

 4.3 Three types of payment plans are available.
 You will be invoiced in accordance with the payment plan of your Subscription.
-Invoicing dates and Early Termination Fees applicable to each payment plan is as follows:
+Invoicing dates and Early Termination Fees applicable to each payment plan are as follows:

 1. Paid Monthly: you will be invoiced once a month on your monthly invoicing date.
 You can cancel your Subscription at any time; however, you will be charged 50% of your remaining contract obligation and your Subscription will continue until the end of that month’s invoicing period.